catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

   - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue
+-+ small improv: Any change of song in the list should also save :)

 wip:
 - feat:		 Alternate No for duplicates logic